|Teaching method||Contact hours|

 - preparation and characterization of micro- and nanotechnological devices via a top-down engineering approach.

-in the practical course illustrative experiments are performed with controlled polymer synthesis, (bio-)chemically modified surfaces.
+In the practical course illustrative experiments are performed with controlled polymer synthesis, (bio-)chemically modified surfaces.
 Furthermore, dendrimers, will be prepared by 'click' reactions and investigated with different advanced techniques and instruments.
 The theoretical background of these experimental techniques will also be treated.
+Finally, recent literature on related research topics will be discussed.

 After successful completion of this course students are expected to be able to: